projectara/greybus-spec/source/control.rst

 This section defines the operations used on an interface using the Greybus Control protocol.
-This protocol is different from all other protocols, because it operates over a pseudo connection rather than a “real” connection.
+This protocol is different from all other protocols because it operates over a pseudo connection rather than a “real” connection.
 Every interface must have a control CPort running the control protocol, and any module interface can send control protocol operation requests from its own control CPort to the control